Tax rate by region Norway

 Understanding VAT on SaaS in Norway

 Norway implemented a value-added tax (VAT) system in 1970, modernizing its approach to tax administration and enhancing compliance.
 This tax applies to most goods and services, including SaaS (Software as a Service).
 The current standard VAT rate in Norway is 25.0%, which applies to all SaaS offerings unless they fall within specific exemption categories.
-For certain educational services, such as online courses or e-learning platforms, a reduced 15.0% VAT rate may apply, provided they adhere to specific criteria related to the educational institution or provider.
+Certain educational services, such as online courses or e-learning platforms, are tax exempt.

 Mosaic image